-Goale and Stratagian Time eline (Yea ars) Approx. Primary Goals and Strategies 0-5 6-10 11-20 Cost Mechanism(s) Goal H5.
-Incorporate amenities and design features in future on neighborhoods.
-Performance Measures: - Ratio of park acreage to population - Street miles lined with trees Jevelopm nents to encou rage high -quality Strategy H5a.
-Encourage the programming of open space with shaded ¢ Development areas and trail connections in future development. • • • \$ Development Code update Require parkland improvements (e.g., shade, play areas); and Require trail dedication.
-Strategy H5b.
-Identify corridors with high pedestrian traffic and provide street trees in high-priority areas to increase pedestrian comfort. • \$\$ City study; General fund Conduct an inventory of street trees and plan to install street trees where not currently in place, prioritizing areas with high pedestrian traffic.
-Strategy H5c.
-Incorporate communal open space elements for an increased sense of community. • \$-\$\$ Development Code update; Specify the type of parks (i.e., Neighborhood or Community) required for dedication; Consider whether and when Pocket Parks are appropriate; and Parks Master Plan update; City policy Prioritize the inclusion of parks with amenities when considering PDs.
-Strategy H5d.
-Use the Planned Development (PD) process to encourage innovative residential developments. • • • \$ City policy Continue to use this process to achieve desirable development objective, such as housing variety, infill development, enhanced open space, and low-impact development.
-Land Use & Design 1 l I Goal LU1.
-Use the FLU map and strategies contained within th development decisions. is compr ehensiv ve plan when mal king Performance Measures: Percentage of approved rezonings in compliance with the Future Land Use m Updates to the zoning ordinance and subdivision ordinance ар Strategy LU1a.
-Review and update the existing zoning ordinance and subdivision regulations to align with this plan's recommendations. • \$\$ Development Code update Proactively amend the zoning ordinance and subdivision ordinance and program either City staff time or third-party time to perform the update.
-Strategy LU1b.
-Consider this plan when evaluating future rezonings or development plans, with an emphasis on achieving the overall vision for the community. • • • \$ City policy; Cit Staff action • Continue to reference the Comprehensive Plan's recommendations in City Staff reports for rezoning requests.
+Goals and Strategies Time eline (Yea ars) Approx. Primary Quals and Strategies 0-5 6-10 11-20 Cost Mechanism(s) Goal H3.
+Incorporate amenities and design features in future design neighborhoods.
+Performance Measures: - Ratio of park acreage to population - Street miles lined with trees levelopm ents to encou rage high -quality Strategy H3a.
+Encourage the programming of open space with shaded areas and trail connections in future development.
+Require parkland improvements (e.g., shade, play areas); and Require trail dedication. • • • \$ Development Code update Strategy H3b.
+Identify corridors with high pedestrian traffic and provide street trees in high-priority areas to increase pedestrian comfort. • Conduct an inventory of street trees and plan to install street trees where not currently in place, prioritizing areas with high pedestrian traffic. • \$\$ City study; General fund Strategy H3c.
+Incorporate communal open space elements for an increased sense of community. • Specify the type of parks (i.e., Neighborhood or Community) required for dedication; • Consider whether and when Pocket Parks are appropriate; and • Prioritize the inclusion of parks with amenities when considering PDs. • \$-\$\$ Development Code update; Parks Master Plan update; City policy Strategy H3d.
+Use the Planned Development (PD) process to encourage innovative residential developments. • Continue to use this process to achieve desirable development objective, such as housing variety, infill development, enhanced open space, and low-impact development. • • • \$ City policy Land Use & Design Goal LU1.
+Use the FLU map and strategies contained within the development decisions.
+Performance Measures: - Percentage of approved rezonings in compliance with the Future Land Use machine - Updates to the zoning ordinance and subdivision ordinance · ehensiv e plan when mak ing Strategy LU1a.
+Review and update the existing zoning ordinance and subdivision regulations to align with this plan's recommendations. • Proactively amend the zoning ordinance and subdivision ordinance and program either City staff time or third-party time to perform the update. • \$\$ Development Code update Strategy LU1b.
+Consider this plan when evaluating future rezonings or development plans, with an emphasis on achieving the overall vision for the community. • Continue to reference the Comprehensive Plan's recommendations in City Staff reports for rezoning requests. • • • \$ City policy; City Staff action